nmshd/connector/README_dev.md

 ### Local Runtime

-To use a local runtime you need to set the envvar $RUNTIME_PATH (e.g. inside a local `.env` file in the root folder of the project).
-The $RUNTIME_PATH needs to contain the path to the runtime mono-repository root folder, either relative or absolute.
+To use a local Runtime you need to set the envvar $RUNTIME_PATH (e.g. inside a local `.env` file in the root folder of the project).
+The $RUNTIME_PATH needs to contain the path to the Runtime mono-repository root folder, either relative or absolute.

 ```bash
 export RUNTIME_PATH=.../path/to/local/runtime
 ```

 Afterwards you can run `npm run link-runtime`.
-This will copy the build result and sources from you local runtime in you node_modules folder.
+This will copy the build result and sources from you local Runtime in you node_modules folder.

-To use the npm version of the runtime again you need to run `npm run unlink-runtime` this will restore the version in the package.json
+To use the npm version of the Runtime again you need to run `npm run unlink-runtime` this will restore the version in the package.json

 ### Remote Backbone